 Protecting the VASA Provider

-The VASA Provider (VP) is a software component that manages all aspects of VVol storage.
-It makes vCenter aware of the VVol objects and their capabilities.
+The VASA Provider (VP) is a software component that manages all aspects of vVols storage.
+It makes vCenter aware of the vVols objects and their capabilities.
 It also communicates VM storage requirements to the underlying storage in the form of VM Storage Policies.
 For many storage vendors, the VP is integrated into the OS of the array, however, there are some that deploy the VP in a VM as a virtual appliance.

 What happens if the VASA Provider disappears?
 The VP database contains information about all the storage capability profiles that have been established and the mappings for the storage container.
 In the event that either the vCenter server or the VP is unavailable, the data still resides natively on the array and VMs continue to run but there will be no management.
-More importantly, without the VP the VVol structure would be lost.
+More importantly, without the VP the vVols structure would be lost.

 The good news is most vendors using vApps for the VP have incorporated some disaster recovery and\or High Availability to prevent such a catastrophe.
 There is a subtle difference from “VP HA” and “vSphere HA”.
 VP HA is where multiple instances of the VP are up and running, possibly coordinating with each other as changes are made.
 That lets vCenter then switch from one VP to another VP instance without losing manageability. vSphere HA triggers a restart of the VP VM on another host, which requires the same VM disks to be available and doesn’t help in case of corruption of any internal databases.
 Be sure to check with your storage vendor for details on their VASA Provider.